TidalWave Productions: Biographical comic books

 In 2009, the company ventured into biographical comics with Female Force, a series celebrating influential women in society and popular culture.
 In the subsequent years, Bluewater Productions has filled the growing biography comics niche with other titles profiling popular figures in politics (Political Power), entertainment (Fame), literature, and others.
 Less than half of Bluewater Productions publications are biography.
-Bluewater Productions attempts to utilize the "power of celebrity" to broaden comics distribution.
-"We tried something different to get new readers into to comic book stores and it is working...
-We get a lot of flak from the true comic book fans thinking we are ruining the industry, but we are doing our part to help it."
-Fame: Justin Bieber was initially distributed exclusively at Wal-Mart stores.
+Bluewater Productions wanted to utilize the "power of celebrity" to broaden comics distribution.
+Fame: Justin Bieber was initially distributed exclusively at WalMart stores.

-Although many of the biography comics are unauthorized, the company does reach out to most of its subjects to participate.
+Although many biographical comics are unauthorized, the company wanted to contact most of its subjects to participate.
 In 2010, the publication of Female Force: Charlaine Harris marked the first authorized Female Force biography.
 Harris granted interviews to writer Kim Sherman.
 When requested, Bluewater has donated profits made off the biography comics to charities of the subject's choice, as was the case with FAME: Ellen DeGeneres.
-Criticism surrounds the potentially exploitative nature of biography comics.
+There was a criticism regarding a potentially exploitative nature of biography comics.
 Responses from Bluewater Productions highlight positive aspects of potentially expanding comics readership.
 Furthermore, the company defends its right to provide timely coverage that its audience demands.
-According to Davis, speaking about the upcoming Infamous: Charlie Sheen comic, "there are those who are going to complain that we are exploiting Sheen.
+According to Davis, speaking about the then-upcoming Infamous: Charlie Sheen comic, "there are those who are going to complain that we are exploiting Sheen.
 But honestly, this is no different than People magazine devoting most of an issue to the story or TMZ or Slate or the general media's constant coverage of breaking developments.
-If Sheen contacted us right now and wanted us to donate some of the potential profits to a charity of his choosing, we would happily do so."
+If Sheen contacted us right now and wanted us to donate some of the potential profits to a charity of his choosing, we would happily do so".

-In addition to Female Force, the company publishes the biography comics lines Political Power (eg: Hillary Clinton, Michelle Obama, Ophra Winfrey...), Fame (eg : 50 cent, Adele, Beyonce, Black Eyed Peas...), about famous authors (eg : Anne Rice, JK Rowling, Neil Gaiman, Stephen King, Stephenie Meyer...) and others.
+In addition to Female Force, the company publishes the biography comic lines Political Power (Hillary Clinton, Michelle Obama, Oprah Winfrey...), Fame (50 cent, Adele, Beyonce, Black Eyed Peas...), about famous authors (Anne Rice, JK Rowling, Neil Gaiman, Stephen King, Stephenie Meyer...) and others.

-In September 2009, Bluewater announced it would be reprinting defunct publisher Revolutionary Comics' line of music comics (including their flagship title Rock 'N' Roll Comics) in 10 monthly volumes, averaging 250 pages each.
+In 2009, Bluewater began to reprint defunct publisher Revolutionary Comics' line of music comics (including their flagship title Rock 'N' Roll Comics).
 The first collections were The Beatles Experience and Hard Rock Heroes, released in early 2010.

 Many of Revolutionary's original creators participated in updating and modernizing the contents of the musical comic bios (which had been originally produced in the years 1989–1993).
 The reprints and updates were supervised by long-time Rock 'N' Roll Comics writer/editor Jay Allen Sanford.
-Ultimately, Bluewater released seven titles from 2010–2012:
+Ultimately, Bluewater released seven titles from 2010–2012.